Opentrons/Protocols/protocols/sci-illumina-dna-prep/README.md

 * `Use modules?`: Runs the protocol without module steps (e.g. thermocycle steps such as incubation and PCR cycles, or the steps using the magbetic module).
 Will be automatically set to `Yes` if the `Do a dry run?` parameter is set to `Yes`
 * `Tip reuse?`: Reuses tips for washing steps so that no tip refill is neccesary during the run.
 Recommended only for a 24x samples run.
 * `Use tip offsets?`: Whether to use specific offsets for each tip type
-* `Include tagmentation step in protocol run?`: Whether to run the tagmentation step or skip it.
+* `Include tagmentation step in protocol run?`: Run the tagmentation step or skip it.
-* `Run tagmentation incubation on the deck thermocycler?`: Whether to run the tagmentation incubation step on the deck thermocycler or off-deck.
+* `Run tagmentation incubation on the deck thermocycler?`: Run the tagmentation incubation step on the deck thermocycler or on an off-deck external thermocycler.
-* `Run TSB step?`: Whether to include the TSB/adapter ligation step or not
+* `Run TSB step?`: Run the TSB/adapter ligation step or not
 * `Run TSB incubation step on the deck thermocycler`: Whether to do the incubation on the on-deck thermocycler or off-deck on an external thermocycler
 * `Run tagmentation wash with TWB step`: Run the bead washing steps with TWB
 * `Run PCR cycle step`: Whether to run the PCR amplification step
-* `Run PCR step on deck thermocycler?`: Run the PCR amplification on-deck or on an external thermocycler
+* `Run PCR step on deck thermocycler?`: Run the PCR amplification on the on-deck thermocycler or on an external thermocycler
 * `Run post PCR cleanup step`: Run or skip the post-PCR bead cleanup using AMPure beads
 ---